What are the 9 Principles of Journalism?

 View allCollections

-Truth: The first and foremost principle of journalism is truth and maintaining accuracy.
-The mere objective of picking the newspaper in the morning or tuning in to the news channel at dinner is to know the truth.
-What if you are being served fact-less news which is false and baseless?
-The first job of Journalists is to report the truth by verifying the information from multiple sources and ensuring accuracy in their reporting.
+Truth - The first principle of journalism is truth and maintaining accuracy.
+The basic objective of picking up newspaper in morning or tuning in to news channel at dinner is to know truth.
+The first job of Journalists is to report truth by verifying information from multiple sources and ensuring accuracy in their reporting.

 Q: When should one start preparing for XIC Entrance Test (XET)?